We have an opportunity for a Principal Beamline Scientist as part of our magnetic materials group on beamline I06.

 Full time / Flexible hours considered

-The magnetic materials group operates four beamlines, performing research on quantum materials using soft X-ray spectroscopy, scattering and microscopy techniques (I06, I10), soft X-ray RIXS (I21), and hard resonant and non-resonant X-ray scattering (I16).
-Beamline I06 uses an intense polarised soft X-ray beam (80eV-2100eV) to study magnetic phenomena using primarily Photo-Emission Electron Microscopy (PEEM) or a 6T superconducting vector magnet for X-Ray Magnetic Circular/Linear Dichroism.
-Soft X-Ray Resonant Diffraction (SXRD) is also performed on the beamline.
+We have an opportunity for a Principal Beamline Scientist as part of our magnetic materials group on beamline I06.
+This group operates four beamlines, performing research on quantum materials using soft X-ray spectroscopy, scattering and microscopy techniques (I06, I10), soft X-ray RIXS (I21), and hard resonant and non-resonant X-ray scattering (I16).
+I06 uses an intense polarised soft X-ray beam (80eV-2100eV) to study magnetic phenomena using primarily Photo-Emission Electron Microscopy (PEEM) or a 6T superconducting vector magnet for X-Ray Magnetic Circular/Linear Dichroism.
+We also perform soft X-Ray Resonant Diffraction (SXRD) on the beamline.

-This position represents a unique opportunity to be involved in the commissioning and exploitation of an aberration corrected PEEM instrument, to be operational in 2021, that will offer state of the art capabilities for magnetic imaging in the UK.
-It is also an opportunity to contribute to the major upgrade of the facility, the Diamond-II programme, which is planned to start by the end of 2025.
-The programme includes upgrading the synchrotron to a low-emittance lattice, alongside major investments in experimental facilities, computation and infrastructure.
+This is a unique opportunity to lead a variety of improvements we are making to our facility including the commissioning and exploitation of an aberration corrected PEEM instrument that will offer state of the art capabilities for magnetic imaging in the UK, and will be operational in 2021.
+We are also upgrading our synchrotron to a low-emittance lattice, alongside major investments in experimental facilities, computation, and infrastructure as part of our Diamond-II programme, which is planned to start by the end of 2025.
+You will have the opportunity to contribute to this major upgrade of our facility.

 Further responsibilities will include:

 · Managing a beamline team (3 scientists, 1 PDRA, 1 technician)

 · Leading the development of polarised soft x-ray spectroscopy and microscopy

 · Leading and developing the beamline operation and upgrade programmes

 · Conducting you own internationally competitive in-house research programme, primarily on I06, but also on our other facilities